Amethyst-szs/MoonFlow/MoonFlow/docs/tools/command_line_arguments.md

 Provide a path for a MoonFlow project to open.
 The home screen will be skipped and it will load directly into the project.
 If path does not contain a valid MoonFlow project, an error will be printed and the home screen will load as normal.

 ## `--ignore_update_timestamp`
-Prevent the automatic updater from checking for a new release
+The automatic updater will always notify of a new version, even if you already have the latest release or newer

 ## `--launchmode`
 Determines the mode that MoonFlow boots in.
 Valid options: